PostgreSQL.read_sql_query

 PostgreSQL.read_sql_query(sql_query, method='tempfile', max_size_spooled=1, delimiter=',', tempfile_kwargs=None, stringio_kwargs=None, **kwargs)[source]

-Read table data by SQL query (recommended for large table).
+Read table data by executing a SQL query (recommended for large tables).

 See also [DBMS-PS-RSQ-1], [DBMS-PS-RSQ-2] and [DBMS-PS-RSQ-3].